Washington Spousal Support Calculator

 113 Wn.
 App.
 208

-The appellate court affirmed a trial court's decision to modify maintenance based on the payor's retirement, finding that retirement at age 65 constituted a substantial change in circumstances.
+Affirmed modification of maintenance based on the payor's retirement at age 65, constituting a substantial change in circumstances.

 Modifying Maintenance in Washington